ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 Use the editor below to see the list feature in action.
 You can use toolbar buttons to insert both ordered {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} and unordered lists {@icon @ckeditor/ckeditor5-list/theme/icons/bulletedlist.svg Insert unordered list}.

-You can also use Markdown code provided by the {@link features/autoformat autoformatting feature}:
+You can also use Markdown code recognized by the {@link features/autoformat autoformatting feature}:

 * Start a line with `*` or `-` followed by a space for a bulleted list.
 * Start a line with `1.` or `1)` followed by a space for a numbered list.